Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 Cheo.

-Purple C right here on the bottom.
+Yeah, it's a purple C right here on the bottom.

-So, right, you see this thing that looks like a phone number in an email and that's telling Cheogram, hey, bridge this out to the phone network.
+So, right, you see this thing that looks like a phone number in an email, and that's telling Cheogram, hey, bridge this out to the phone network.

 So does this encrypt my phone calls and text messages?